Mehmed V: First years

+War

 Under his rule, the Ottoman Empire lost all its remaining territory in North Africa (Tripolitania, Cyrenaica and Fezzan) and the Dodecanese to Italy in the Italo-Turkish War and nearly all its European territories (except for a small strip of land west of Constantinople) in the First Balkan War.
-The Ottomans made some small gains in the following war, recapturing the peninsula comprising East Thrace up to Edirne, but this was only partial consolation for the Turks: the bulk of Ottoman territories that they had fought to keep had been lost forever.
+The Ottomans made some small gains in the following Second Balkan War, recapturing the peninsula comprising East Thrace up to Edirne, but this was only partial consolation for the Turks: the bulk of Ottoman territories that they had fought to keep had been lost forever.

-The sudden loss of these enormous swathes of land, which had been Ottoman territory for centuries and were ceded to its opponents within a span of only two years, was deeply shocking to the Ottoman Turks and resulted in massive popular backlash against the government, culminating in the 1913 Ottoman coup d'etat.
-It also spelt the end the Ottomanism movement, which for several decades had advocated equal rights to all citizens of the Empire regardless of ethnicity or religion, in order to foster a communal sense of belonging and allegiance to the Ottoman state.
-With the loss of the Empire's ethnic minorities in Rumelia and North Africa, the movement also lost much of its impetus, and the country's politics soon began to take on a more reactionary character, centred around Turkish nationalism.
-The more extreme elements of this right-wing faction, primarily in the upper echelons of the CUP-dominated government, would go on to commit atrocities against the Armenians.
+The sudden loss of these enormous swaths of land, which had been Ottoman territory for centuries and were ceded to the Empire's opponents within a span of only two years, was traumatic to the Turks.
+The CUP organized the 1913 coup d'état, where a party of ~50 Unionists led by Enver and Talât raided the Sublime Porte, and Enver famously demanded Kâmil resign at gunpoint.
+Upon the Sultan hearing of the news he said "Peki o halde...
+Hayırlı olsun" ("Well in that case... good luck [to them]").

+Muslims in the lost lands were expelled from their homes and emigrated behind the new Ottoman border surrounding Constantinople.
+The resulting refugee crisis overwhelmed municipal authorities.
+It also spelt the end of the Ottomanism movement, which for several decades had advocated equal rights to all citizens of the Empire regardless of ethnicity or religion, in order to foster a communal sense of belonging and allegiance to the Ottoman state.
+With the loss of the Empire's ethnic minorities in Rumelia and North Africa, the movement's raison d'être also evaporated, and the country's politics soon began to take on a more exclusionary character, centered around Turkish nationalism.
+The more extreme elements of a right-wing faction, primarily in the upper echelons of the CUP-dominated government, would go on to commit genocide against the Armenians.